-For our investment products, we have an investment committee which is chaired by the Chief Executive Officer of the Group, which oversees all investment decisions and the new financial products/services launching process.
+For our investment products, we have an investment committee chaired by the Chief Executive Officer of the Group, which oversees all investment decisions and the new financial products/services launching process.
 An internal approval process is used to govern the new product launching process and mitigate relevant risks of new products.
-The launch of new products requires approvals from all relevant middle and back office functions to ensure that relevant market practices and regulations are met.
+Launching new products requires approvals from all relevant middle and back-office functions to ensure that relevant market practices and regulations are met.

 It is also important that we empower our customers to make informed decisions in relation to their wealth and investment opportunities.
-Our staff receives training on product sales best practices from time to time, and we ensure that throughout our promotion campaigns and press releases, our communication materials convey clear, concise and transparent information to allow customers to make informed decisions.
+Our staff receives trainings on product sales best practices from time to time, and we ensure that throughout our promotional campaigns and press releases, our communication materials convey clear, concise, and transparent messages to allow customers to make informed decisions.
 We have a chatbot to provide automatic replies to frequently asked questions from customers, and when clients are not satisfied with the answer they receive, they will be directed to our customer service representatives.